How do I join?

 Most Wednesdays the rowing club heads to the Athletic Union’s socials along with all the other AU sports which takes place at Revolutions in Fallowfield.
-Our social secs also organise some more relax club activities such as bowling, mini golf and curry nights to bond our squads together.
+Our social secs also organise some more relaxed club activities such as bowling, mini golf and curry nights to bond our squads together.
 All the information will be posted by our Social secs on the Facebook pages.

 How do I get put into a crew?